 Then in 2016, the Federal government enacted PROMESA (Puerto Rico Oversight, Management, and Economic Stability Act) under the Management and Economic Stability Act by President Obama, along with nominations by both Republicans and Democrats.
 PROMESA established a financial oversight board, a process for restructuring debt, and expedited procedures for approving critical infrastructure projects in order to combat the Puerto Rican government-debt crisis.
 Moreover, La Junta, as it is locally known, has seven unelected members, only two of whom are residents of Puerto Rico, and they are all from the economic sector.
 The Puerto Rican national debt is now approximately $74 billion, and it has never been audited before.
 Nevertheless, Act 20/22 is still in effect and is fundamental for PROMESA.

 Act 22 is a program that incentivizes individuals to relocate to Puerto Rico.
 With this Act, individual investors have much to gain by moving to Puerto Rico and becoming bona fide residents.
 After establishing residency, individuals qualify for a number of significant tax benefits like a 100% tax exemption on short-term and long-term capital gains, a 100% tax exemption on interest and dividends, and a possible freedom from the IRS.
 Although Puerto Rico is a U.S. territory, bona fide residents are not subject to the rules and regulations of the IRS.
-As a resident, you are exempt from federal tax and will only need to pay taxes on the income you made outside of Puerto Rico.
-Now, what is the core purpose of these Acts?
+"Individual Investors Act" Act.
+No. 22 of January 2022 as amended.
+Online.

 Although both Acts promote different economic activities and their impacts on the economy vary.
 They are usually used interchangeably.
 Both Act 20 businesses and Act 22 individuals pay multiple taxes in Puerto Rico.
 Like additional fiscal revenues in the form of property taxes, the Sales and Use Tax (SUT), and income taxes, among others.